MERNCraft/Nail-It/docs/md/99-Preview.md

   src="https://merncraft.github.io/Nail-It-Browser">
 </iframe>

-1. Click on the game to activate it
+1. Click on Start Game to activate it
-2. Play until you get tired of losing
+2. Play until you get tired of losing or until you are ready to start creating this for yourself.

 ## Who I am writing this for
 At the school for web development where I work, students have seen all the code used in this game after only the first 10 days.
 The challenge for me was to create an activity for them that would impress their friends and family after such a short learning period.